-Some children have an increased risk of abuse, and additional barriers can exist for some children with respect to recognising or disclosing it.
+Some children have an increased risk of abuse, both online and offline, and additional barriers can exist for some children with respect to recognising or disclosing it.
 We are committed to anti-discriminatory practice and recognise children's diverse circumstances.
+We take positive action to deal with disadvantages these pupils face including offering reasonable adjustments.
 We ensure that all children have the same protection, regardless of any barriers they may face.

 We give special consideration to children who:

-- Have special educational needs (SEN) or disabilities (see section10) - Are young carers - May experience discrimination due to their race, ethnicity, religion, gender identification or sexuality - Have English as an additional language - Are known to be living in difficult situations for example, temporary accommodation or where there are issues such as substance abuse or domestic violence - Are at risk of FGM, sexual exploitation, forced marriage, or radicalization - Are asylum seekers - Are at risk due to either their own or a family member's mental health needs - Are looked after or previously looked after - Are missing from education - Whose parent/carer has expressed an intention to remove them from the school to be educated at home
+- Have special educational needs (SEN) or disabilities (see section 10) - Are young carers - May experience discrimination due to their race, ethnicity, religion, gender identification or sexuality - Have English as an additional language - Are known to be living in difficult situations for example, temporary accommodation or where there are issues such as substance abuse or domestic violence - Are at risk of FGM, sexual exploitation, forced marriage, or radicalisation - Are asylum seekers - Are at risk due to either their own or a family member's mental health needs - Are looked after or previously looked after (see section 12) - Are missing from education or absent for prolonged periods and/or repeat occasions - Whose parent/carer has expressed an intention to remove them from the school to be educated at home - Who identify as part of the LGBTQ+ community safeguarding partners.
+Our policy and procedures also apply to extended school and offsite activities.